Graded at a Glance

 The school employs more than 170 faculty members, with an average tenure of eight years and 67% holding advanced degrees.

-Graded School is accredited by Cognia in the United States and the Brazilian Ministry of Education.
+Graded School is accredited by the Brazilian Ministry of Education.
 We are an IB World School, authorized by the International Baccalaureate Organization (IBO).
-The school is a member of the American International Schools in the Americas (AMISA), the US National Association of Independent Schools (NAIS), and the American Montessori Society.
-You can learn more in AdvancED's 2013 External Review.
+The school is a member of the American International Schools in the Americas (AMISA), the US National Association of Independent Schools (NAIS), the Council of International Schools (CIS), and the American Montessori Society.
 Graded is also a registered examination center for the International Baccalaureate (IB), all College Board exams (the SAT, SSAT, PSAT), and the ACT.

 Graded is governed by a self-perpetuating board, whose twelve members are appointed for up to four two-year terms.
 The Board was first established in 1931 and continues to set the school’s fiduciary policies, annual budget, and fundraising goals based on input from the Superintendent and the Leadership Learning Team.
 The Board stewards the school’s financial resources to provide for current needs while at the same time protecting and enhancing the endowment for the benefit of the school’s future.
 The Board is also responsible for hiring and evaluating the Superintendent.